GriffinMulei/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	execution permission to the owner, the group owner and the other users, to the file hello
 # 8-James_Bond
 	this comand  permits all the permissions  to the file hello to Other users
+#9-John_Doe
+	this command sets the mode of the file hello to  -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello